-Madam Speaker, over the decade, the Government has increased support for our citizens by providing greater assurance to various ongoing initiatives and policy reforms.
-The Government is committed at improving the health of all Fijians regardless of income or geographic location.
-The Bainimarama-led Government aims to achieve this through a wide reaching and holistic approach.
-From the provisions are preventative, curative and rehabilitative medical care and treatment to the encouragement of healthy lifestyles to the training and education of a healthy public.
-Hence to achieve these initiatives, Government has an increase in budget provisions of \$13.9 million in 2018-2019 Appropriation Bill for the Ministry.
+Madam Speaker, over the decade, Government has increased the support for our citizens by providing greater assurance to various ongoing initiatives and policy reforms.
+The Government is committed to improving the health of all Fijians, regardless of income or geographic location.
+The Bainimarama-led Government aims to achieve this through a wide-reaching and holistic approach; from the provision of preventative, curative and rehabilitative medical-care and treatment to the encouragement of healthy lifestyles to the training and education of a healthy public.
+Hence, to achieve these initiatives, Government has increased the budget provision for the Ministry (\$13.9 million) in the 2018-2019 Budget.

-Madam Speaker, the FijiFirst Government would embark on new initiatives through 2018-2019 Budget such as \$5 million is allocated to fund a parenthood adjusted payment after childhood, Fijian mothers from families with household income below \$30,000 will be given a \$1,000 grant in HFC Account for each new born baby registered in BDMO.
+Madam Speaker, the FijiFirst Government would embark on new initiatives through the 2018-2019 Budget, such as:

-Madam Speaker, \$1 million is located to begin preparatory work for a Fiji Centre for Communicable Disease Control.; \$1 million is located to engage consultancy services to undertake preparatory work on the Lodoni Health Centre; \$500,000 located for upgrade and maintenance of Korovou Hospital; \$2.5 million is allocated to upgrade the classification of the Valelevu Health Centre to a sub-divisional hospital; \$3 million is allocated for the upgrade of Lautoka Hospital Operating Theatre and X-Ray Department, Madam Speaker, \$1.7 million is allocated for the upgrade of Labasa Hospital, including general interior upgrading and realignment of various wards; \$2 million has been set aside to fund the operation of new kidney treatment centre in Suva and Nadi to address the growing incidence of kidney disease.
-This is one of the learning causes of that in Fiji.
-I heard from the Opposition that this one was their initiative but this is now documented.
+- \$5 million is allocated to fund parenthood adjusted payment after childhood, Fijian mothers from families with household income below \$30,000 will be given a \$1,000 grant in the HFC Account for each newborn baby registered in the BDMO. - \$1 million is allocated to begin preparatory work for a Fiji Centre for Communicable Disease Control. - \$1 million is allocated to engage consultancy services to undertake preparatory work on the Lodoni Health Centre. - \$500,000 allocated for the upgrade and maintenance of Korovou Hospital. - \$2.5 million is allocated to upgrade the classification of the Valelevu Health Centre to a sub-divisional hospital. - \$3 million is allocated for the upgrade of Lautoka Hospital Operating Theatre and X-Ray Department. - \$1.7 million is allocated for the upgrade of Labasa Hospital, including general interior upgrading and realignment of various wards. - \$2 million has been set aside to fund the operation of new kidney treatment centre in Suva and Nadi to address the growing incidents of kidney disease.
+This is one of the leading causes of death in Fiji.
+I heard from the Opposition that this was one of their initiatives but this is now documented.

-Madam Speaker, implementation of new initiatives in 2018-2019 Budget provision shows FijiFirst Government commitment in improving large time of all Fijians.
-Madam Speaker the Government will address the implementation and the monitoring of all ongoing initiatives and oversee that all thOse ongoing initiatives are delivered within the timeline and within the budget provisions.
+Madam Speaker, implementation of new initiatives in the 2018-2019 Budget provision shows the FijiFirst Government's commitment in improving lifestyle of all Fijians.
+The Government will address the implementation and the monitoring of all ongoing initiatives and oversee that all those initiatives are delivered within the timeline and within the budget provision.

-Madam Speaker, the Bainimarama-led Government is putting extensive resources behind upgrading of the nation's healthcare network.
-Madam Speaker, FijiFirst Government remains dedicated to keeping the cost of healthcare in Fiji to a bare minimum and affordable healthcare and that is all fundamental and constitutional rights for all Fijians.
+Madam Speaker, the Bainimarama-led Government is putting extensive resources behind the upgrading of the nation's healthcare network.
+The FijiFirst Government remains dedicated to keeping the cost of healthcare in Fiji to a bare minimum and affordable healthcare, and that is the fundamental and constitutional rights of all Fijians.